vasilealexandru23/GlobalWaves/README.md

 3. `Template Pattern`
 This pattern was used in the class `pages/UserPage`.
 Because in the next stage of project
 we might display more content of a user this pattern is convenient for later implementation of some methods.

+4. `Strategy Pattern`
+This pattern was used in the class `recommendations/`.
+Because the platform can perform
+different types of recommendations for a specific user, to handle it easily, Strategy pattern was obvious.

+5. `Observer Pattern`
+This pattern was used in the class `notifications/`.
+Because subscriber notifications
+depend on the artist or host they've subscribed to, to easily update every notifications, Observer pattern was best for it.

 ## Structure Of The Project
   * `Commands/` - Directory that contains all possible commands a user can request from platform and their action.